aylz83/cargo-fixie/README.md

 cargo fixie # or cargo fixie --ignore-warnings
 ```

-Use Vim keys or arrow keys to cycle through errors.
-Q to quit.
+Use Vim keys or arrow keys to cycle through errors. r to rebuild. i to toggle hiding warnings. q to quit.

 ### Plans